 Can’t get enough of the Royal family?
 This intriguing look at the reign and romance of Queen Elizabeth II will more than satisfy.
 It certainly doesn't hurt that it stars the Oscar-winning Olivia Coleman as her royal highness.

 Dead to Me

-There is only one season of this dark and twisty mystery about a grieving widow and her new BFF starring Christina Applegate and Linda Cardellini, but it will suck you in instantly and you won't be able to stop watching till you reach the shocking end.
-Luckily a second season is on the way.
+This dark and twisty mystery about a grieving widow and her new BFF (starring Christina Applegate and Linda Cardellini) will suck you in instantly, and you won't be able to stop watching till you reach the shocking end.
+Luckily there are two seasons to keep you entertained.